Morning Routines Shouldn't Be Complicated

-DISCLAIMER: This post may contain affiliate links.
+DISCLAIMER: This website contains affiliate links.
 This means if you click on the link and purchase the item, I will receive a commission at no extra cost to you.

-Also, when it comes to my mental state, I’m alot better off when I do my morning routine from start to finish.
+Also, when it comes to my mental state, I’m a lot better off when I do my morning routine from start to finish.
 I truly believe that the morning routine I have created for myself has helped me from completely losing all my marbles.
 Morning routines can be as simple as waking up, drinking coffee, and get ready for the day to a long strategic list of things that has to get done before you can continue on with your day.
-I’m not telling you to copy my morning routine, but if you need a little help creating one for yourself, here’s my five part morning routine.
+I’m not telling you to copy my morning routine, but if you need a little help creating one for yourself, here’s my five-part morning routine.

-Once I hear the first of three alarms go off, I feel like my body and mind is telling me to tell the world to “F” off and go back to sleep for the rest of the day.
+Once I hear the first of three alarms go off, I feel like my body and mind are telling me to tell the world to “F” off and go back to sleep for the rest of the day.
 It’s like a battle just to get up and then once I am up and out of bed, my anxiety demon comes out to play.
-When that happens I feel like if I don’t take control, my body will take control for me and I will be miserable for the rest of the day.
+When that happens I feel like if I don’t take control, my body will take control of me and I will be miserable for the rest of the day.

 The next step for me is to make the bed and put on my smartwatch.
-The main reason I use my watch everyday is that it is synced up to my phone.
-It not only keeps up with my steps and heart rate, but also if I get a text or phone call, my watch lets me know as there are alot of times I will keep my phone on silent.
+The main reason I use my watch every day is that it is synced up to my phone.
+It not only keeps up with my steps and heart rate but also if I get a text or phone call, my watch lets me know as there are a lot of times I will keep my phone on silent.

 In part two, I make some dry toast to help with the acid reflux.
 I also make a cold coffee drink where I use mainly almond milk.
 While I am eating on my toast, I write in my Morning Pages journal to help clear out the noise in my head and then I take my morning medicine.

-Usually, this part and part four will kinda blend in together as I like to check my emails, messages, and social media.
-Then I go into my bullet journal and double check any upcoming appointments and see what tasks I need to get done for the day.
+Usually, this part and part four will kind of blend in together as I like to check my emails, messages, and social media.
+Then I go into my bullet journal and double-check any upcoming appointments and see what tasks I need to get done for the day.

 Once I’m done with everything that is listed above, I go and wash my face and get ready for the day.
 With me working from home, I don’t always wear makeup unless I am doing something like filming or when I am having a virtual meeting where someone can see my face.
-After that, I start on either tasks or go into my first appointment of the day.
+After that, I start on either task or go into my first appointment of the day.